dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 Each register is transformed to detailed longitudinal format containing variables: FINREGISTRYID, SOURCE, EVENT_AGE, PVM, EVENT_YRMNTH, CODE1, CODE2, CODE3, CODE4, ICDVER, CATEGORY, INDEX.
 Most steps are self-explanatory or are clear from Data Dictionary> Detailed longitudinal variables sheet, therefore below only register specific processing steps are given.

-All missing values in detialed longitudinal are replaces with a string "NA", this is required by endpointer.py script for endpoint generation.
+All missing values in detailed longitudinal are replaces with a string "NA", this is required by endpointer.py script for endpoint generation.

 ##  Causes of death (COD)